dshulyak/invasion/DESIGN.md

 ```

 An important part of the simulation is to maintain correctness of the routing table, for this `DeleteRoutes` must not only
-remove all outgoing edges, but also remove incoming edges as well.
+remove all outgoing edges, but also remove incoming edges.

 #### City